 Barrett has already made her feelings on ACA clear.
 As a law professor, she heavily criticized Chief John Roberts’ decision to save the individual mandate portion.
 It was his vote that saved ACA in a 5-4 ruling.
 Her criticism was a major part of her confirmation hearings, where she denied, “being on a mission to destroy the Affordable Care Act.”

 But her textualist defense of dissenters in ACA is a cornerstone of her jurisprudence.
 She openly stood firmly by her mentor, the late Justice Scalia, in his opinion that the ACA was unconstitutional in the first case.
-Regardless of what she said in her hearings, she has made her stance on ACA clear.

 Census & Immigrant Rights: